sneakyx/rosine/README.md

 B.2.1.
 Download

 Usually, you have to download the files from https://github.com/sneakyx/rosine - Klick on "Clone or Download" and then on "Download ZIP"
-If you use the version from sourceforge, this is a very old version!
+Don't use the source forge version, it is older!
 The downloaded file contains one folder "rosine-master", in this directory is another directory called "ROSInE" - everything that is in this folder, you have to copy to Your egroupware folder ( /usr/share/egroupware/rosine )- don't call the folder "ROSInE"!

 B.2.2.
 Change for HTML5